Pisinha26/NASSCOM-VSD-SOC-DESIGN/README.md

 ## Introduction to OpenLANE

-OpenLane is an automated RTL to GDSII flow based on several components including OpenROAD, Yosys, Magic, Netgen, CVC, SPEF-Extractor, KLayout, and a number of custom scripts for design exploration and optimization.
+<b>OpenLane</b> is an automated <b>RTL to GDSII flow</b> based on several components including <b>OpenROAD, Yosys, Magic, Netgen, CVC, SPEF-Extractor, KLayout</b>, and a number of custom scripts for design exploration and optimization.
 The flow performs all ASIC implementation steps from RTL all the way down to GDSII.

 ![Screenshot 2024-03-15 030342](https://github.com/Pisinha26/NASSCOM-VSD-SOC-DESIGN/assets/140955475/7dff59ee-8ee2-48c3-acbc-a93826d91b60)